MicrosoftEdge/DevTools/explainers/console.context()/explainer.md

    ![DevTools Console panel with filtered context logs](console-with-context-logs-filtered.png)

-   ⚠️ **The existing Chromium experience somewhat addresses this use case, but requires developers to know the search syntax, and remember the context name.**
+   ⚠️ **This use case is partially addressed.
+Developers must know about the search syntax, and remember context names.
+The filtering UI is not user-friendly.**

 1. Distinguish logs from different contexts visually.

-   Developers can use `%c` log formatting to set a color for each log message in a given context, and write some code to prefix the log messages with the context name.
+   Developers can use `%c` log formatting to set a color for each log message in a given context, and/or write some code to prefix the log messages with the context name.
 For example:

    ```javascript
    const myLogger = console.context("name-of-my-context");
    myLogger.log("%c[MY CONTEXT] This is a log message from my component", "background-color:lemonchiffon;");
    ```

-   ❌ **The existing Chromium experience does not address this use case.
+   ❌ **This use case is not addressed.
 Extra effort and code is required for each and every message being logged.**

 ### Proposed improvements